Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Pre-trained models**: are neural networks that have already been trained on large datasets.
 - **RBM (Restricted Boltzmann Machine)**: An advanced unsupervised model used to generate missing data, balance datasets, and extract features.
 - **RBF (Radial Basis Function) Kernel**: A kernel that uses a transformation based on the distance between points to separate complex data.
+- **Random noise**: A type of custom augmentation that adds random noise to images, simulating different lighting conditions and sensor noise to make models more robust.
 - **ReLU (Rectified Linear Unit)**: The most commonly used activation function, which activates only neurons with positive input.
 - **Regression**: A statistical technique that estimates the relationship between a continuous dependent variable and one or more independent variables.
 - **Regression Model**: A model that predicts a continuous numerical value, such as concrete strength.
 - **Regression with KNN**: A method that predicts a numerical value by taking the mean or median of the values of the K nearest neighbors.
 - **Recommendation Systems**: Applications that suggest content based on the clustering of users or products.
 - **Recurrent Neural Networks (RNNs)**: Deep neural networks designed to process sequential data by using previous outputs as inputs for subsequent steps.
 - **Santiago Ramón y Cajal**: The Spanish scientist considered the father of modern neuroscience.
+- **Semantic segmentation**: A deep learning task that involves classifying each pixel in an image into a predefined class.
 - **Sequential Data**: Data organized in a specific order where context from previous elements is crucial.
 - **Sequential Model-API**: A type of model in Keras where layers are stacked sequentially.
 - **Shallow Neural Network**: A neural network with only one or two hidden layers that primarily processes input as vectors.